DiltheyLab/MetaMaps/README.md

 ## Usage

-Analysis of a dataset with MetaMap consists of two steps: mapping and classification:
+Analysis of a dataset with MetaMaps consists of two steps: mapping and classification:

 ```
 ./metamaps mapDirectly --all -r databases/miniSeq+H/DB.fa -q input.fastq -o classification_results